miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 not done.
 I have a big push to do to come out of this tomorrow in a no going back better place.
 I'm on the edge of it and can feel it.
 So forge forward like the older Roombas, backing up, turning a bit, and moving forward again for a random walk zigzag pattern.
-Even exhaustion can't stop you, haha!
+Even exhaustion can't stop you, ahaha!
 Okay... so, that algorithm goes something like...

 ## Rediscovering Neovim Configuration